2011 West Virginia Mountaineers football team

 The 2011 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 2011 NCAA Division I FBS football season.
 Led by first-year head coach Dana Holgorsen, the Mountaineers compiled an overall record of 10–3 with a mark of 5–2 in conference play, sharing the Big East title with Cincinnati and Louisville.
 West Virginia earned the conference's Bowl Championship Series (BCS) as the highest ranked of the Big East co-champions in the final BCS rankings.
 The Mountaineers were invited to the Orange Bowl, where they beat Clemson, 70–33.
 This was the third victory for West Virginia in three BCS games, while the 70 points in the Orange Bowl set a record for most points scored in any bowl game; this was later matched by Army in the 2018 Armed Forces Bowl.
 The team played home games at Milan Puskar Stadium in Morgantown, West Virginia.

-The 2011 season was West Virginia last in the Big East as the Mountaineers joined the Big 12 Conference in 2012.
+The 2011 season was West Virginia's last in the Big East as the Mountaineers joined the Big 12 Conference in 2012.